Is EngSci For Me?

 Another thing you can do at libraries is book study spaces.
 You can study with your friends, work on projects, or have team meetings in these rooms.
 Many of them have TVs or whiteboards, which is great for collaborative studying!

 As a first year engineering student, you will be assigned a Personal Librarian at the end of September.
 They are an amazingly useful support!
 You’ll get research advice and tips as well as answer any of your questions about library resources, services, and research.
+In addition, they also hold workshops on things like how to properly cite work and create bibliographies.

 Athletic Facilities